 - In the Warlords and Warlords Battlecry series, Lord Sartek, god of the minotaurs, was betrayed, murdered, and dismembered into hundreds of little pieces by fellow Horseman Lord Bane.
 Minotaurs like to collect bits of Sartek with the eventual goal of putting him back together again.
 In WBC 2 and 3, the Skull of Sartek is the minotaur titan.
 In the WBC 3 campaign, collecting the five fingers of the Hand of Sartek earns you the allegiance of the minotaurs and a bonus to your hero's combat power.
 And finally, in Puzzle Quest, they put him back together, and his first act is to return the favor to Bane and give each chunk to a different civilization.

 - Final Fantasy VII had Sephiroth, named after a concept from the Kabbalah (see above), directing his "clones" ( really just humans injected with Jenova cells) to return to him so he can reform himself as a god.

-- A highly plausible fan theory for The Elder Scrolls V: Skyrim is that the souls of all dragons, Alduin and the Dragonborn included, are fragments of the soul of Akatosh, the time god whose typical guise in mythology is a dragon.
+- A highly plausible fan theory (with supporting evidence in the series' lore) for Skyrim is that the souls of all dragons, Alduin and the Dragonborn included, are fragments of the soul of Akatosh, the Aedric God of time whose typical form in mythology is a dragon.
 When the Dragonborn (or any other dragon) absorbs the soul of another, it's actually fragments of the Akatosh over-soul recombining.